Adopting a Child from Korea FAQs

 Why Korean Adoption?

-The Korean Adoption Program is an excellent option for married couples wanting to adopt a healthy toddler.
+The Korean Adoption Program is an excellent option for married couples wanting to adopt a toddler with minor needs.
 Adoptions from Korea have a well-deserved reputation for excellence.
 New Beginnings places children with the cooperation of Eastern Social Welfare Society in Korea.
 We have successfully operated our Korean program since our founding in 1985.
 Children receive excellent medical care, comparable to the United States, and their medical information is complete.
 Foster parents care for the children available for Korean adoption, where they receive the benefits of a nuclear family.
-Over the last few years, the number of available children from Korea has increased, so adoptive families are needed.
-If you would like to know more about the program, e-mail us or call us at 516-747-2204.
+We are presently accepting applications for this program.
+If you would like to know more about the Korean Program, e-mail us or call us at 516-747-2204.

 Children in Need of Adoption

-Most of the children in need of adoption are boys, 18 months to two years old at placement.
+Most of the children in need of adoption are boys, 16 months to two years old at placement.
 Korea does not allow gender preference.
 The information presented with the referral is detailed and complete, with growth charts and developmental progress.
 The referral packet also includes non-identifying background information on the birth parents.
-The children receive excellent medical attention, and their medical information is complete.
+The children receive excellent medical attention, with monthly well-checks.
 Updated information and pictures are routinely available.
 We encourage adopting families to send letters and packages to the child during the process.
-We do see occasional referrals of children that have medical concerns.
-Families should be open to a child with minor correctable needs on a case by case basis.
+We do see occasional referrals of children that have medical concerns, and it is common to see some degree of alcohol or tobacco exposure in the background.
+Families should be open to a child with minor correctable needs on a case-by-case basis.

 Length of Time

-Adoptions from the Korean Program are markedly faster than they were just four years ago.
-The average length of time for placement is now averaging 11 months.
+Adoptions from the Korean Program are taking around 17 – 24 months from start to finish.
+The average length of time for placement is now averaging 14 months.
 In measuring the length of time for adoption, the clock starts ticking when the home study is approved.
 Once you have completed your home study, New Beginnings will send the report to Korea.
-ESWS will match a child and send a referral usually within two to six weeks.
-From the acceptance, it takes six to nine months before you can bring your child home.
+ESWS will match a child and send a referral usually within six to eight months.
+(Due to pandemic slow-downs) From the acceptance, it takes six to ten months before you can bring your child home.
 During this time, you will receive regular updates, photos, and progress reports.
 For returning families and families that have previously adopted from Korea, we can often expedite the process.
 For the Steps in the Process, click here.

 Travel is Required

 Travel is required.
 Parents will take two trips, each lasting about 5 to 7 days.
 The first trip is to meet your child and appear before the Seoul Family Court for the adoption.
 The second trip is about four weeks later.
 This time you will bring your child home.
+Due to the pandemic, most families have opted to take one long trip lasting around 6-7 weeks due to mandatory quarantine requirements.
+This is expected to normalize in the coming months.
 You will finalize the adoption in Korea, and your child becomes a US citizen when he arrives in the United States.
 Korea is a modern, industrial nation.
 Western and American restaurants and amenities are readily available.
 While there, we strongly encourage our families to experience the wonderful cuisine and culture of Korea.

 Eligibility requirements are specific in Korea.
 Visit our Programs at a Glance page to quickly see all requirements and compare between programs.